 High-Waisted panties ($10+) are great for tummy support and help create a flattering silhouette on days when you feel bloated or when you’re on your periods.
 They are also great for postpartum use, as the high waistband provides decent compression and makes you feel firmer in the belly area.

 After years of wearing their boyfriend’s and husband’s boxer briefs, companies like Hanes started making Boxer Briefs for women ($12+).
 It was a smart move that took way too long.

 Tap Pants (~$25) are a type of lingerie for women.
 They are often considered to be more comfortable than traditional women’s underwear.
 Similar to French knickers in appearance, Tap Pants are a type of shorts, in that they cover the pelvic area and the upper part of the upper legs.

 Many people consider loose brief panties to be old-fashioned, and they are usually worn by women who are older, thus the nickname “Granny Panties“.
 A cross between High-Waisted and Boy Shorts, the waistband for Granny Panties ($6+) sits very high on the waist, and the leg holes are small so that the underwear covers as much area between waist and thigh as possible.

 Who Named The Different Types Of Women’s Underwear?

-What do you think of the names of panties?
+Are the names of panties weird?
 “Who got to invent the names of women’s underwear?,” Reddit user WordPain wondered.
 “When can we have a do-over?”
 They are right.
 Some of the names, like Tap Pants and Cheeky are a little weird.

 Have Your Panties Preferences Changed Over Time?

 Reddit user Jaksmack made a keen observation.
 This women’s underwear guide tracks their “progression from dating to married for 20+ years“.
 Do you agree?
-Did you start out wearing G-String underwear when you were younger, but mostly only wear High-Waisted underwear now?
+Did you wear G-String underwear when you were younger, but only wear High-Waisted underwear now?